 - Temple Style – If the temple does not have a curvature in it, and is either a straight or sliding temple, it is almost certainly from the 1800s since these styles had almost completely disappeared by the 1890s.
 Temples with an extreme curve that wraps around the ear, called either riding bow temples or cable temples, were widely available from the 1880s up until the 1940s, although they did go later on vintage military glasses.
 Skull temples that have a slight curve started to be more widely used in the 1930s and later.

 - Lens Shape – The most popular lens shapes have changed from decade to decade.
 Prior to the 1900s, lenses were often rectangular or oval shaped.
-In the 1900s, ovoid, or egg shape, became popular as did the hexagon.
+In the 1900s, ovoid, or egg shape, became popular as did hexagon shaped glasses.
 Moving further into the 19th century, the cat eye shape was popular.

 - Nose Pads – Nose pads were not invented until the 1920s.
 If your metal rimmed glasses have nose pads, they were made in the 1920s or later.